 Community Investment Grants are made available from our unrestricted pool of resources.
-Ideas are funded in support of projects or programs which address our three priority areas with the ultimate goal in mind of improving quality of life for Elkhart County.
+Grants are funded in support of projects or programs which address our three priority areas with the ultimate goal in mind of improving quality of life for Elkhart County.

-Simply review the requirements to receive a grant, submit your idea through our online application process that addresses one of our priorities areas, and you’re off and running.
+Simply review the requirements to receive a grant, submit your grant application through our online application process that addresses one of our priorities areas, and you’re off and running.
 A member of our team will contact you in 7-10 days.
 If your grant falls below $25,000, it will be decided in less than 6 weeks.
 If it’s more than that, you’ll know in 2-6 months.

 Funding focuses on serving our Elkhart County citizens.

 Early childhood services